andrew/ultimate-awesome/README.md

 - [Awesome-Image-Harmonization](https://github.com/bcmi/Awesome-Image-Harmonization) - A curated list of papers, code and resources pertaining to image harmonization.
 - [awesome-fetch](https://github.com/beucismis/awesome-fetch) - Command-line fetch tools for system/other information.
 - [awesome-noir](https://github.com/noir-lang/awesome-noir) - A curated list of awesome things related to learning and programming in Noir.
-- [awesome-supernote](https://github.com/fharper/awesome-supernote) - A curated list of projects, templates or anything interesting related to the Supernote tablet.
+- [awesome-appimage](https://github.com/AppImageCommunity/awesome-appimage) - Lovingly crafted AppImage tools and resources .
 - [Vehicle_reID-Collection](https://github.com/layumi/Vehicle_reID-Collection) - :red_car: the collection of vehicle re-ID papers, datasets. :red_car:.
 - [biblioteca-espanol-gratis](https://github.com/rosepac/biblioteca-espanol-gratis) - Awesome Programación, Diseño y Tecnología: Cursos y Libros GRATIS.
 - [indie-hacker-tools-plus](https://github.com/XiaomingX/indie-hacker-tools-plus) - 为独立开发者准备的精选技术栈和工具仓库来了！这里有你最需要的工具，帮你提升开发效率、节约成本，最重要的是——这些工具都是市场上热门的，经过验证的。🚀A curated collection of tech stacks and tools tailored for independent developers is here! these are proven, popular tools widely used in the industry. 🚀.
 - [awesome-nodered](https://github.com/naimo84/awesome-nodered) - A collection of interesting nodes and resources for Node-RED.
 - [Awesome-Self-hosting-for-the-whole-family](https://github.com/relink2013/Awesome-Self-hosting-for-the-whole-family) - An Awesome List of apps that can be self hosted that your family can actually use without frustration. .
-- [awesome-appimage](https://github.com/AppImageCommunity/awesome-appimage) - Lovingly crafted AppImage tools and resources .
 - [awesome-sustainability-jobs](https://github.com/pogopaule/awesome-sustainability-jobs) - Dev jobs in the sustainability sector - be part of the solution, not the problem.
 - [awesome-roam](https://github.com/roam-unofficial/awesome-roam) - A curated list of  resources.
 - [BEM-resources](https://github.com/sturobson/BEM-resources) - Just a repo full of BEM resources.